-Some people are skeptical when I tell them that there’s a problem with the vast database of medical information out there, particularly articles appearing in medical journals and purporting to be based on sound science.
+Some people are skeptical when I tell them that there’s a problem with the vast database of medical information out there.
+Particularly lacking are reliable articles appearing in medical literature and purporting to be based on sound science.
 Too often I have seen cases where drug manufacturers have “ghost written” articles for a doctor’s signature, or where authors advocating for a product have omitted important adverse event information, for example.
-See article.

 Don’t take my word for it.

-Check out the latest from the JAMA Internal Medicine, which in its February 10, 2015 issue published a study showing that in sixty different clinical trials it examined, serious violations were found that called into question the accuracy of the information, but the information was published anyway.
+Check out the latest from the JAMA Internal Medicine.
+Its February 10, 2015 issue published a study showing that sixty clinical trials examined contained serious violations that called into question whether the information was reliable.
+But the journals published the studies anyway.

 The problems were not trivial; they included:

 • 14 trials where researchers failed to report adverse events.

 • 42 trials with violations of the trial’s protocols.